sdjrice/msgobs/README.md

 Tested in Chrome (53), Safari (9.1.3), Firefox (50) and Internet Explorer (Edge) only.

-*Note: I have not had the opportunity to test the script with other institutions' Canvas instance.
-You may encounter some issues :( but I'm happy to offer advice :) srice@scc.wa.edu.au*
+Successfully tested with the Canvas trial instance.

+*If you encounter issues, shoot me an email and we'll figure out why! srice@scc.wa.edu.au*

 *I highly recommend that you test the script on your Canvas test instance prior to putting it into wide use.
 After using the script to send to observers, check the Inbox -> Sent Items to see that everything worked!*